curi/websites/essays/2019-12-10-kirzner-review.md

 I wrote this as part of my attempt to discover if there exists any correct criticism of *Capitalism*.
 The only other notable criticism I’ve seen is by Alexander Tabarrok, which is also [refuted](https://curi.us/2262-refutation-of-tabarroks-criticism-of-reisman).
 Please contact me if you know of other criticism of *Capitalism*.

-No idea can have a 100% guarantee against error which applies into the indefinite future and in all new contexts.
+No idea can have a 100% guarantee against error which applies in the indefinite future and in all new contexts.
 The proper [standard of knowledge](http://fallibleideas.com/books#popper) is whether we know of errors today.
 My conclusion is that there are no known major errors in *Capitalism*, and it therefore meets that standard.
 Along with the works of Reisman’s teacher, [Ludwig von Mises](http://fallibleideas.com/books#mises), *Capitalism* should be accepted as some of the best economics knowledge currently in existence.